sudamkalpage/Web-Development/TypeScript/readme.txt

 node main.js

 /* Var  */
-// Let Vs Var :Always use let.
-Let is the best with relavant scope.
-// any type is not recommended
-// enum is easier.(always try to decalre valuess explicitly)
+Let Vs Var :Always use let.
+Let is the best with relavant scope. any type is not recommended.
+Always define the type. enum is easier.(always try to decalre valuess explicitly)

+/*Fnc*/
+use arrow functions
+if more input arguements use interfaces